New York, Susquehanna and Western Railway: Launch of intermodal trains

-In 1984, the NYS&W was approached by SeaLand, an international shipping corporation, to form an intermodal container-shipping partnership, and to lease part of the railway's Little Ferry Yard for use as a container facility.
+In 1984, Delaware Otsego began negotiating with SeaLand, an international shipping corporation, to form an intermodal container-shipping partnership.
+Emphasizing the Susquehanna's Little Ferry yard location's proximity to major highways and the metro New York City area, they offered to lease part of the yard for use as a container facility.
 SeaLand previously negotiated with Conrail for the partnership, but they were unimpressed with Conrail's terms where only their container facilities would be used; SeaLand preferred to establish their own facility.

-DO knew that operating intermodal trains was becoming a booming business, so they agreed to the partnership.
 In 1985, SeaLand signed a contract with the NYS&W where they would lease 22 acre of their Little Ferry property for twenty years, and they quickly began construction on their new facility.
 At the same time, the NYS&W signed a partnership contract with the D&H and CSX to ship SeaLand trains from Little Ferry to Chicago, Illinois.

 On August 5, 1985, the NYS&W operated their first SeaLand intermodal train.
 It was quickly followed by many other trains bound between Little Ferry and the western U.S., and for shipping east of Little Ferry, the containers were shipped via truck to nearby shipyards.
 The intermodal operations quickly boosted the NYS&W's income by 125%, and the following year, the railway turned a profit of $3.2 million out of a gross take of $19 million.